Skip to main content

 Alameda Elementary School vs Woodlawn Elementary School

-Woodlawn Elementary School has a higher overall rating of 9.4/10 compared to 8.7/10.
+Alameda Elementary School and Woodlawn Elementary School are very closely rated, both scoring around 9.3 out of 10.
 Alameda Elementary School is significantly larger with 521 students, about 1.7× the size of Woodlawn Elementary School (299).
-In math proficiency, Alameda Elementary School leads at 74.0%.
+In math proficiency, Alameda Elementary School leads at 98.0%.

 Ratings Comparison